•

 The texts penned by biologists serve as a wellspring of inspiration, sparking curiosity about the narratives of these natural processes.
 Understanding these processes should ideally be at the core of future education, shedding light on the intricate ways in which humans and nature are shaped and interconnected, aspects of which many remain blissfully unaware.

-Academy of Arts, Architecture
+In-habit: Transdisciplinary symposium at Academy of Arts, Architecture and Design

 December 1 - 2.
 2022